robenkleene/collections/cards/computer-science.md

 - **What are the advantages of the stack vs. the heap?** The stack is faster, because of the execution overhead of `malloc()` and `free()`, but the heap can be any size.
 - **Where are the stack and heap stored?** They're both stored in RAM.
 - **When are stack and heap memory allocated?** The stack is allocated at runtime and the heap is allocated at compile time.
 (Compile time really means load time.)
 - **How do you allocate a variable to the stack vs. the heap in C?** A variable scoped to a function, e.g., `main() { int x }` is stored on the stack, memory allocated with `malloc()` is stored on the heap.
-- **How do you allocate a variable to the stack vs. the heap in C?** Value types are stored in the stack, and reference types are stored in the heap.
+In other words, value types are stored in the stack, and reference types are stored in the heap.
 Reference types are always stored on the heap because pointers always point to a memory location on the heap.
 - **What does a "stack overflow" mean?
-When do they happen?** When a program writes more data to a buffer on the stack than was allocated for that buffer.
-They rarely happen outside of exploits, but recursion that fails to terminate is can cause one.
+When do they happen?** A stack overflow happens when too many calls are put on the call stack.
+The most-common cause is recursion that fails to terminate.
 - **What is FIFO and LIFO?** First in, first out (a queue), and last in, first out (a stack).
 - **What is dynamic memory allocation?** Memory allocated at runtime on the heap (e.g., `malloc()`).
 - **What is static memory allocation?** Memory allocated at compile time (load time) on the stack.